narrowin/ot-labs-docs/docs/en/lab.md

 ### Starting a Lab

-Go to the containerlab extension on the left side and right click on one of the two labs and choose "Edit topology (TopoViewer)":
+Navigate to the Containerlab extension on the left, right-click on one of the two labs and select "Edit topology (TopoViewer)":

 ![Deploy Lab from Containerlab Extension](img/clab-start.png)

-Click on the play Icon which will init the `deploy` of the lab.
-This will start the lab and you will have to wait between 3-5 Minutes for the lab to be up and fully functional.
+Click the play button to initiate the `deploy` of the lab.
+This starts the lab and you need to wait 3-5 minutes for the lab to be fully operational.
 Once all nodes are green:

 ![Running Lab ready](img/clab-up-and-running.png)

 run in the terminal: `scripts/lab-test.py ot-sec-flat` or `scripts/lab-test.py ot-sec-segmented` depending on what you started.
 When all check of the test script are green you are ready to go.

-#### Water treatment frontend
+#### Water Treatment Frontend

-Navigate to the ports section in the bottom panel and right click on `HMI WeChromium bVNC` or `ABB 800xA HMI Interface` and select `Open in Browser`.
+Navigate to the Ports section in the lower panel, right-click `HMI WeChromium bVNC` or `ABB 800xA HMI Interface` and select `Open in Browser`.
 ![Running Lab ready](img/clab-ports-selection.png)

-Start playing with your OT equipment (:
+Start experimenting with your OT equipment (:
 ![Running Lab ready](img/clab-abb-interface.png)

-#### Look at traffic with wireshark
+#### Viewing Traffic with Wireshark

-Once the lab is up and running you can easily tap into **ANY** communication with live packet captures.
-Easiest way to do this is by right click on a link in the TopoViewer and choose which side of the link to capture.
-This will open a wireshark inside VsCode that lets analyze your traffic.
+Once the lab is running, you can effortlessly monitor **ANY** communication with live packet captures.
+The easiest is to right-click on a link in the TopoViewer and select on which side of the link you want to capture.
+This opens a Wireshark inside VS Code, allowing you to analyze your traffic.

 ![Running Lab ready](img/clab-packet-capture.png)

-First time you will be asked by VsCode if you want to open with edgeshark: choose yes.
+The first time you will be asked by VS Code if you want to open with Edgeshark: select yes.

 ![Start with edgeshark](img/clab-edgeshark-question.png)